 Types of Toddler Bed Rails

-There are several styles of bed rail that will work for toddlers, each of them having their advantages.
+There are several styles of bed rail that will work for toddlers, each of them has its advantages.
 The most common styles of toddler bed rails include:

-- Fixed toddler bed rails- The fixed rails are a good option if you don’t mind the rail staying up.
+Fixed toddler bed rails- The fixed rails are a good option if you don’t mind the rail staying up.
 There is usually a gap at the top and/or bottom where your child can climb out of bed.
-These use less hardware than swing down toddler bed options.
+These use fewer hardware pieces than swing-down toddler bed options.
 However, they are not as nice to look at and it can be harder to make the bed around this type of bed railing.

 One Rail or Two Rails?